 COMM 4300 Ethics in New Media, Technology and Communication - CESH, CAT, CMS, CSI

-COMM 4360 Social Networks in the Emerge of Social Capitals - CAT, CMS
+COMM 4360 Communication Networks and Social Capital - CAT, CMS

 COMM 4400 Advanced Human-Computer Interaction Design - CAT

 COMM 4410 Communicating Self in Social Media - CAT

 COMM 4560 Community Involvement in Decision Making - CESH